iamjanvijay/iamjanvijay.github.io/index.md

 # About
 I'm a Machine Learning (ML) Researcher/Engineer at Verneek AI, focusing on developing personalized e-commerce search.
 Previously, I have led applied research in speech recognition and synthesis at Walmart India, playing a key role in developing a <a href="https://stories.flipkart.com/use-voice-assistant-to-buy-groceries-flipkart/">multilingual voice assistant</a>.
 I hold a Master's in Computer Science (CS) from Georgia Tech.
 My CS academic journey began at IIT Varanasi, where I graduated with top honors in my class.
-Please find more details in my CV.
+Please refer to my CV for details.

 <!-- <div id="career-content">
     <strong>Career Trajectory:</strong>